 How to Dry Brine a Turkey

-You are going to start the process of the dry brine turkey 2 days before you plan on cooking it.
+You are going to start the process of dry brining the turkey two days before you plan on cooking it.
 You want the turkey to be fully thawed.
-The process of doing a salt brine on a turkey is 3 days, on day 1 you will add the dry rub, on day 2 keep it in the fridge and on day 3 bake it in the oven.
+The process of salt brining a turkey takes three days.
+On day 1, you will add the dry rub, on day 2, keep it in the fridge, and on day 3, bake it in the oven.

 Prep the Turkey